 Though clubs may vary from year to year, these groups are typically active: ACLU Student Chapter; American Constitution Society; Arizona Intellecutal Property and CyberLaw Society; Black Law Students Association; Business Law Society; Christian Legal Society; Criminal Law & Policy student group; Environmental Law Society; Family & Juvenile Law Association; Federalist Society; Global Student Union; Hiking Club; Immigration Law Student Association; International Law Society; Jewish Law Students Association; J. Reuben Clark Law Society; Latino Law Student Association; Law Parents Club; Law Students for Reproductive Justice; Law Women's Association; Middle East Law Students Association; National Lawyers Guild; Native American Law Students Association; Phi Alpha Delta; Phi Delta Phi; Pride Law; Rogers Law Vets; Running Club; Sports & Entertainment Law Society; Student Animal Legal Defense Fund; Students of Arizona Health Law; Volunteer Lawyers Program; Wills for Heroes.

-Student-run scholarly publications include the Arizona Law Review, the Arizona Journal of International & Comparative Law (AJICL), and the Arizona Journal of Environmental Law & Policy, and the Arizona Law Journal of Emerging Technologies.
+Student-run scholarly publications include the Arizona Law Review, the Arizona Journal of International & Comparative Law, the Arizona Journal of Environmental Law & Policy, and the Arizona Law Journal of Emerging Technologies.